Robot-Dreams-RO/devops_engineer/docs/_sources/12_project/introduction.rst.txt

 1. After course 1 - 2:

-    - Configuring Linux Virtual Machine (VPS/VM)
-    - Login to the VPS using SSH
-    - Perform the minimum SSH security configuration
+    - Configuring a Linux machine with Python version 12 and libraries.
+Use Fedora or Ubuntu machine: ``docker run -it ubuntu:latest bash`` or ``docker run -it fedora:latest bash``

 1. After course 3:

-    - Write a bash / Makefile script that automatically installs the project dependencies on the VPS.
+    - Write a bash / Makefile script that automatically installs the project dependencies on the Linux Machine.

-1. After course 4 - 5:
+1. After course 4 - 6:

-    - Build the chatbot
+    - Build the chatbot using ``openai`` - that answers to questions using the ``/message`` endpoint
-    - Build the /healthcheck endpoint
+    - Build the ``/healthcheck`` endpoint - that returns the health of the chatbot
-    - Build the /version endpoint
+    - Build the ``/version`` endpoint - that returns the version of the chatbot stored in a VERSION file on repository
-    - Build /init command to start a chat room

-1. After course 5 - 6:

-    - Create a webserver that makes the chatbot publicly accessible

 1. After course 7 - 8: